 Good design acts like a binding agent to ensure all the other ingredients work together.
 Just as you can’t bake a cake without eggs, your marketing messages are likely to fall flat if they don’t look good.

 The method we use at Hyped is all about integrating the different ingredients so they form a coherent and consistent marketing message.

 However, in brief this method is all about understanding the chemistry needed to create great results; how one ingredient works with another, how a little bit more of something may mean adjusting marketing activities in other areas, and how they all fit together to create a coherent and successful marketing plan.

 As well as tweaking what you do so that your marketing activities are aligned with your target audience, your brand and your business objectives, you’ll also want to refine your recipe over time.
 Trends and developments in technology may change what your audience want, or a new competitor may shake up your sector and force you to try something new.

 Finally, remember to measure your ingredients while you’re working on your marketing recipe.
 Try split testing different activities to find out what quantities you need, and make sure you have an effective way to report your results.
 Then, if you find something is working really well you’ll know how to replicate it, and you’ll have a marketing plan that really delivers for your business.

-Find out more about Stop and Stare Marketing here.
+Find out more about Hyped Marketing here.